-The state of the system during the benchmark's runs can have a large effect on results.
+The state of the system during the benchmark's runs can have a significant effect on results.
 After determining an appropriate state, it should be created accurately and reported along with the results.
-Some major factors that can affect results are cache state, ZCAV effects, file system aging, and non-essential processes running during the benchmark.
+Some major factors that can affect results are cache state, ZCAV effects, file system aging, and nonessential processes running during the benchmark.

-The state of the system's caches can affect the code-paths that are tested and thus affect benchmark results.
-It is not always clear if benchmarks should be run with "warm" or "cold" caches.
+The state of the system's caches can affect the code paths that are tested and thus affect benchmark results.
+It is not always clear whether benchmarks should be run with "warm" or "cold" caches.
 On one hand, real systems do not generally run with completely cold caches.
 On the other hand, a benchmark that accesses too much cached data may be unrealistic as well.
-In addition, since requests will be mainly serviced from memory, the file or storage system will not be adequately exercised.
+Because requests are mainly serviced from memory, the file or storage system will not be adequately exercised.
 Further, not bringing the cache back to a consistent state between runs can cause timing inconsistencies.
-If cold cache results are desired, caches should be cleared before each run.
+If cold-cache results are desired, caches should be cleared before each run.
 This can be done by allocating and freeing large amounts of memory, remounting the file system, reloading the storage driver, or rebooting.
-However, we have found that rebooting is more effective than the other methods [Wright et al. 2005].
+We have found that rebooting is more effective than the other methods [Wright et al. 2005].
 When working in an environment with multiple machines, the caches on all necessary machines must be cleared.
-This will help create identical runs, thus ensuring more stable results.
-If, however, warm cache results are desired, this can be achieved by running the experiment n+1 times, and discarding the first run's result.
+This helps create identical runs, thus ensuring more stable results.
+If, however, warm-cache results are desired, this can be achieved by running the experiment N+1 times, and discarding the first run's result.

-Most modern disks use Zoned Constant Angular Velocity (ZCAV) to store data.
-In this design, the cylinders are divided into zones, where the number of sectors in a cylinder increases with the distance from the center of the disk.
-Because of this, the transfer rate varies from zone to zone [Meter 1997].
+Most modern disks use zoned constant angular velocity (ZCAV) to store data.
+In this design, the cylinders are divided into zones where the number of sectors in a cylinder increases with the distance from the center of the disk.
+Therefore the transfer rate varies from zone to zone [Van Meter 1997].
 It has been recommended to minimize ZCAV effects by creating a partition of the smallest possible size on the outside of the disk [Ellard and Seltzer 2003b].
-However, this makes results less realistic, and may not be appropriate for all benchmarks (for example, long seeks may be necessary to show the effectiveness of the system).
-We recommend simply specifying the location of the test partition in the paper to help reproducibility.
+However, this makes the results less realistic and may not be appropriate for all benchmarks (e.g., long seeks may be necessary to show the effectiveness of the system).
+We recommend simply specifying the location of the test partition in the paper, so as to help reproducibility.

-Most file system and storage benchmarks are run on an empty system, which could make the results different than a real-world setting.
+Most file system and storage benchmarks are run on an empty system, which could make the results different than in a real-world setting.
 A system may be aged by running a workload based on system snapshots [Smith and Seltzer 1997].
 However, aging a 1GB file system by seven months using this method required writing 87.3GB of data.
-The amount of time required to age a file system would make it impractical for larger systems.
-TBBT has a faster, configurable aging technique, but it is less realistic since it is purely synthetic [Zhu et al. 2005].
-Some other ways to age a system before running a benchmark are to run a long-term workload, copy an existing raw image, or to replay a trace before running the benchmark.
+The amount of time required to age a file system would make this impractical for larger systems.
+TBBT has a faster, configurable aging technique but is somewhat less realistic, as it is purely synthetic [Zhu et al. 2005a].
+Other methods to age a system before running a benchmark are to run a long-term workload, copy an existing raw image, or to replay a trace before running the benchmark.
 It should be noted that for some systems and benchmarks, aging is not a concern.
 For example, aging will not have any effect when replaying a block-level trace on a traditional storage device, since the benchmark will behave identically regardless of the disk's contents.